 • Shape.
 To shape the bagels, poke a hole in the center of each dough ball using your index finger.
 Then gently stretch the dough ball using your index fingers to form a ring.
 Aim for uniform shaped bagels to ensure even baking.

 • Boil.
 Preheat your oven to 425°F (220°C) and line a baking sheet with parchment paper and sprinkle on some of the topping (this will form the bottom crust of your bagels).
-Bring a large pot of water to a boil and add the optional 2 tbsp Barley malt syrup, honey or brown sugar.
+Bring a large pot of water to a boil and add the optional 2 tablespoon Barley malt syrup, honey or brown sugar.
 Boil the bagels in batches for 1-2 minutes per side.
 This step is what gives bagels their distinctive crust and chewy interior.
 Use a slotted spoon to remove the boiled bagels and place them on the prepared baking sheet on top of the desired topping.

 • Brush and dress.
 While the bagels are still wet and tacky from boiling, brush them with egg wash and sprinkle your chosen toppings.